DanielDanzo/DanielDanzo/README.md

-#Hi, I'm Daniel
+#Hi, I'm Daniel.

-The only thing I prioritise:
+Everyday is an opportunity to learn and do what I love.

+#Interests:
   -App Development
   -Web Development
   -Cyber Security